Whatsapp Icon

 • Nutrition: Eating a healthy, balanced diet rich in fruits, vegetables, and whole grains can support your body's recovery.
 Consider consulting a nutritionist for personalized advice.
 Plant-based foods such as lentils and quinoa are excellent protein sources vital for recovery.

 • Mental Health Support: Don't hesitate to seek support for managing emotional and mental health challenges post-chemotherapy.
-Counseling or joining a support group can be beneficial.
+Counselling or joining a support group can be beneficial.

 Improving Quality of Life